spex-xray/spex-help/source/models/cie.rst

 temperatures that are used for this model.

 First there is the electron temperature :math:`T_{\mathrm e}`.
-This is usually referrred to as "the" temperature of the plasma.
+This is usually referred to as "the" temperature of the plasma.
 It determines the continuum shape and line emissivities and the resulting spectrum is most sensitive to this.